Think-and-Dev/python-library-poc/my_monorepo/packages/pogs_cli/README.md

-# KP Gateway Selector CLI
+# KP Payout Gateway Selector CLI

-A command-line interface for managing and validating KP Gateway Selector rulesets.
+A command-line interface for managing and validating KP Payout Gateway Selector rulesets.

 ## Table of Contents